JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 Council has already seen xx budget cuts - with £39m cut from adult and social care in this year alone.
 A further 77% of its budget is due to be cut by 2020.
 There is a clear austerity case for refurb rather than demolition.

+[This article](https://www.southwarknews.co.uk/news/installing-sprinklers-southwarks-council-housing-cost-100m/) confirms the Council is considering spending £100m on sprinklers for its tower blocks and admits that if no govt funding is found then _"other things will have to be put on hold"_.

 ### The Scheme fails to conform with the development plan's Equalities Impact mitigation measures (and consequently PSED)
 The AAAP said there will be a 'range of options to enable leaseholders to stay in area, buy into new scheme etc..'